prathameshshirdhankar/birthday-email-agent/README.md

-# Birthday Email Agent
+🎂 Birthday Email Agent

-An autonomous birthday notification agent that runs daily, identifies employees whose birthday is on the current date, and generates personalized birthday messages.
+An autonomous Python-based birthday notification agent that runs daily, identifies employees whose birthday is today, and sends personalized birthday emails.

-The project is intentionally designed to be **clean, portable, robust, and testable**, with email delivery simulated and abstracted for future production integration.
+The project is designed to be **safe by default**, **easy to use**, and **production-ready**, with real SMTP email support that can be enabled via configuration.

 ---

-## Key Features

-* Runs as a **daily autonomous agent**
+## ✅ What This Agent Does

+* Runs once per day (manual or scheduler/cron)
+* Reads employee data from CSV → SQLite
-* Fetches only employees whose birthday is **today**
+* Finds employees whose birthday is **today**
-* Generates **personalized, professional birthday messages**
+* Generates personalized birthday emails
-* Designed with **clear separation of concerns**
-* Robust error handling and structured logging
-* OS-agnostic and portable (no hardcoded paths)
-* Email delivery abstracted for easy future integration (SMTP / third-party services)
+* Supports:

+  * **Console mode** (safe / dry run)
+  * **SMTP mode** (real email sending via Gmail)

 ---

-## Architecture Overview
+## 🧱 High-Level Design

-The system is structured into clear layers:
+The system is cleanly separated into layers:

 * **Repository layer**
-  Handles all data access (SQLite) and is isolated from business logic.
+  Handles all database access (SQLite).

 * **Business logic layer**
-  Pure functions for message generation (fully testable, no side effects).
+  Pure, testable functions for email content generation.

+* **Delivery layer**
+  Console output or real SMTP email sending.

 * **Orchestration layer**
-  Coordinates execution, logging, and delivery.

-This design allows easy extension, testing, and maintenance without changing core logic.
+  Coordinates the daily agent run with logging and safety checks.

+This makes the system easy to test, maintain, and extend.

 ---